 The restaurant industry would follow the same general concept where each activity within the restaurant has its own list of steps that need to be taken.
-This starts with the ordering of the necessary ingredients and goes through the actual recipes that need to be followed to make each dish, the plating of the dish, and finally how it is to be sent out to the table for the customers.
+This starts with ordering the necessary ingredients and goes through the actual recipes that need to be followed to make each dish, the plating of the dish, and finally how it is to be sent out to the table for the customers.

 Each restaurant needs to have its own list of process maps to standardize the way things are done.
-This will help ensure everyone, no matter which shift they are on, does things the same way so they are done efficiently and so customers will always get the product they expect.
+This will help ensure everyone, no matter which shift they are on, does things the same way so they are done efficiently, and so customers will always get the product they expect.

 Process Mapping for the Office

-Even office environments can benefit from process mapping.
 In the banking industry, a process can be made for finding a new client and opening an account.
 This can start out with advertising to bring new potential customers into a branch.
 Once they enter, the bank employees go through the paperwork needed to open the account.
 Then any follow-up communications or other work needed to complete the process is done.

 This is also a good example to show how one process map step can lead into another.
 Once a new savings account is opened, the process map can recommend additional services for the customers.
 Asking if they would be interested in transferring their retirement accounts, mortgage, or other financial services can be a great way to 'up-sell' customers.
 Using the process map can recommend the right products based on available information about the customers.

 - Understanding the SIPOC Diagram in Six Sigma